Mission San Francisco Solano

 Mission San Francisco Solano was the 21st, last, and northernmost mission in Alta California.
 It was named for Saint Francis Solanus.
 It was the only mission built in Alta California after Mexico gained independence from Spain.
-The difficulty of its beginning demonstrates the confusion resulting from that change in governance.
-The California Governor wanted a robust Mexican presence north of the San Francisco Bay to keep the Russians who had established Fort Ross on the Pacific coast from moving further inland.
-A young Franciscan friar from Mission San Francisco de Asis wanted to move to a location with a better climate and access to a larger number of potential converts.

-The Mission was successful, given its short eleven year life, but was smaller in number of converts and with lower productivity and diversity of industries than the older California missions.
+The mission was established in 1823 due to a collaborative effort between California governor Luis Argüello and Franciscan friar José Altimira.
+It was closed and converted to a parish in 1834, having been smaller in number of converts and having had lower productivity and diversity of industries than the older California missions.

 The mission building is now part of the Sonoma State Historic Park and is located in the city of Sonoma, California.

 History

-The mission was founded then managed by a succession of priests and friars over its duration.

 Fr.
-Altamira
+Altimira

 Fr.
 José Altimira at age 33 arrived from Barcelona, Spain, to serve at Mission San Francisco de Asís.
 The mission was not thriving because of its climate and had established a medical asistencia ("sub-mission") in San Rafael to help the mission's ill neophytes (baptized Native Americans) recover their health.
 California Governor Luis Argüello was interested in blocking the Russians at Bodega Bay and Fort Ross from moving further inland.
 Together they developed and presented to the church authorities and the territory (legislature) a plan for moving Mission San Francisco de Asís and the San Rafael asistencia to a new location north of the Bay.
 The legislature approved but the church authorities did not respond (they had forwarded the plan to their superiors in Mexico).
 Under the old Spanish regime, founding a new mission required the approval of both New Spain's Bishop and the King's Viceroy.

 Beginning in 1823, while waiting for a response from the church authorities, Fr.
 Altimira, with military escorts, began exploring north of the Bay for a suitable mission site.
-On July 4, 1823, the soldiers placed a large redwood cross on the place in the Sonoma Valley where they expected the new Mission San Francisco de Assis to be established.
+On July 4, 1823, the soldiers placed a large redwood cross on the place in the Sonoma Valley where they expected the new Mission San Francisco de Asís to be established.
 They celebrated Mass to consecrate the location, then returned south to begin gathering men and materials to begin construction.

 The area around the selected site was not empty.
 It was near the northeast corner of the territory of the Coast Miwok, Southern Pomo to the northwest, Wappo to the northeast, Suisunes and Ptwin peoples to the east.
 A detachment of soldiers from the Presidio of San Francisco would be provided to protect the Mission and guard the neophytes.